mjacobs02/GenAI-Education/_build/html/_sources/prompt_engineering.md

 1. **Define the Task Clearly**: State what you want the AI to do.
 Examples: "Generate potential research questions related to...", "Summarize key findings from these research papers...", "Create a syllabus outline for a course on...".
 2. **Provide Context**: Provide background information.
 Who is the target audience (students, fellow researchers)?
 What are the learning objectives?
 Example: "Create a syllabus outline for a first-year bachelor course on sustainable engineering, focusing on circular economy principles."
 3. **Supply exemplars**: Give examples of the desired output.
 This drastically improves quality.
 Example: If asking for research questions, provide examples of well-formulated research questions in the relevant field.
 If asking for a syllabus, provide an example syllabus or a link to one.
-4. **Assign a Persona**: Tell ChatGPT who it should be "acting" as.
+4. **Assign a Persona**: Tell the LLM who it should be "acting" as.
 Example: "Act as a leading expert in blockchain..." or "Act as an experienced TU Delft professor designing a new course...".
 This adds context implicitly.
 Instead of explicitly stating "professors value conciseness, passion for the subject, and use simple language," you simply say "act as a university professor," and the LLM draws on its training data to infer these characteristics.
-5. **Specify the Format**: Tell ChatGPT how you want the output formatted.
+5. **Specify the Format**: Tell the LLM how you want the output formatted.
 Examples: "Use bullet points," "Create a table," "Write a concise abstract," "Format as a LaTeX document."
 6. **Set the Tone**: Define the desired tone of voice.
 Examples: "Use a formal, academic tone," "Use an engaging and accessible tone for undergraduate students," "Use a concise and technical tone suitable for a scientific publication."

 ---